carpentries-incubator/python-interactive-data-visualizations/_episodes/01-create-new-environment.md

 By using an anaconda environment that we create, and by explicitly using only that environment, we can avoid conflicts... and know exactly what environment is being used to run our python code.
 And we avoid the mess indicated by the above comic!

+> ## Reflecting on environment mishaps
+> Have you ever been unable to install a package due to a conflict?
+>
+> How did you solve the problem?
+{: .discussion}

 ## Create an environment from the `environment.yml` file

 The necessary packages are specified in the `environment.yml` file.